 - Tina Cloud is NOT a free simulator

-If you have any other online simulator in your knowledge to share with us, please do.
+If you know another simulator worth included in the list, do share with us.
 Any suggestion is highly appreciated.